 Founded on a Chinese model, the basis of modern Japanese kanji developed around the 5th century AD, after a period of cultural contact with the Chinese.
 This Chinese-based model was known as manyogana.

 However, basic differences between Chinese and Japanese — such as the fact that Chinese relies primarily on monosyllables while Japanese words are usually polysyllabic — demanded that a distinct Japanese writing system be developed.

-Changes were made accordingly, during the Heian Period (794 – 1192), when the overly-difficult manyogana was adapted to create a Japanese script that was partly syllabic (characters based on sounds; hiragana and katakana) and partly logographic (characters based on concepts; kanji).
+During the Heian Period (794 – 1192), changes were made accordingly when the overly-difficult manyogana was adapted to create a Japanese script that was partly syllabic (characters based on sounds i.e. hiragana and katakana) and partly logographic (characters based on concepts i.e. kanji).

-Upholding three writing systems for use in a single language may seem unnecessarily confusing — even downright crazy to a native English language speaker who only has to deal with one 26-character alphabet!
+Upholding three writing systems for use in a single language may seem unnecessarily confusing — even downright crazy to a native English-language speaker who relies on just one 26-character alphabet.

-However, Japan’s three alphabets can all be considered integral components of a single Japanese writing system.
+However, Japan’s three alphabets are all integral components of a single Japanese writing system.
 They complement one another in necessary ways, as is the case with furigana (the use of hiragana to clarify kanji pronunciation).

-Then again, would it just be simpler to rely on hiragana in such instances, rather than having to write out two sets of characters?
+Then again, it may be argued that a simpler solution would be to rely on hiragana in such instances, rather than having to write out two sets of characters.

-Reforms have been made to the Japanese writing system since World War II, but complications remain.
-Should we always put practicality first and pursue further language reforms, or should we maintain traditional writing systems, both in the interest of maintaining historical roots and an “if it ain’t broke, don’t fix it” philosophy?
+Reforms have been made to the Japanese writing system since World War II, but complications persist.
+The enduring question is whether practicality should always be put first or whether traditional writing systems should be maintained for prosperity, both in the interest of maintaining historical roots and an “if it ain’t broke, don’t fix it” philosophy?